sanderfu/TTK4145-ElevatorProject/internal/networkmanager/README.md

 The error handling that the package accounts for is a loss/regain of network connection.
 If the network connection is lost, this is automatically detected by a internal listener routine, which instructs the `NetworkManager` to restart the driver in `localhost` mode.
 Similarly, if network connection is regained, we restart drivers again in the online mode.
 To account for the restaring time, all channels to and from `ordermanager` to the `networkmanager` are buffered to ensure normal operation during this restart period.
 It should be noted that the driver `Network-go` has been modified in a minor way to allow for the mode instruction and restarting scheme.

 With regards to packet redundancy, the package implements a uniform system for implementing this redundancy.
 Every packet that is to be sent on the network is sent 10 times over.
 To avoid the `ordermanager` package reciving 9 duplicates of every package, a signature scheme has been created which ensures a unique signature for every unique package.
 When a package arrives, the signature is checked against an overview of recently recievd signatures, and if it is deemed a duplicate it is discarded.

+## Notes

+Technical Implementation:
+  * Topology: Mesh network (Broadcasting)
+  * All messages are broadcasted via UDP
+  * We will use the select approach and channels for all data passing
+  * Core reliability must be handeled by Network manager, the underlaying driver does not handle this.
+  * Messages on channels in the network manager are structs, they are serialized by the network driver

+Guarantees about the elevator:
+  * Other nodes do not care about network errors in node, the faulty node will try to reconnect and stay on localhost in meantime, which will  be invisible for order manager